yavarguliyev/invoices_hub_express_js/README.md

 # 🧩⚙️🛠️📐 Design Patterns

-##### The following design patterns have been applied to the system to ensure modularity, flexibility, and scalability:
+##### The following design patterns have been implemented in the system to ensure modularity, flexibility, and scalability:

 ## 1. Singleton Pattern

-* Used for: Managing the database connection and the Redis cache manager.
+* Used for: Managing service instances through `ContainerHelper`, authentication strategies in `AuthStrategiesInfrastructure`, and server instance in `ExpressServerInfrastructure`.
-* Why: Ensures that only one instance of the database connection or Redis client is created throughout the application, reducing the overhead and promoting reuse.
+* Why: Ensures that only one instance of critical components is created throughout the application, reducing overhead and promoting reuse.

 ## 2. Factory Pattern

-* Used for: Creating various service instances based on the application’s configuration.
+* Used for: Creating service instances in `ServerBootstrapper`, authentication strategies in `AuthStrategiesInfrastructure`, and task executors in `WorkerTaskHandler`.
-* Why: Simplifies object creation and reduces tight coupling between components.
-Used for creating different database service objects or models.
+* Why: Simplifies object creation and reduces tight coupling between components by centralizing object creation logic.

 ## 3. Dependency Injection (DI)

-* Used for: Injecting dependencies like services, repositories, and controllers into other components, e.g., through the TypeDI library.
+* Used for: Service registration and retrieval through `ContainerHelper`, service injection in `BaseController`, and throughout the application using TypeDI.
-* Why: Decouples the components and ensures that each class only knows about the abstractions, not the specific implementations.
-This makes testing and maintaining the codebase easier.
+* Why: Decouples components and ensures that each class only knows about abstractions, not specific implementations, making testing and maintenance easier.

 ## 4. Observer Pattern

-* Used for: Managing state changes and broadcasting changes to subscribers.
-This is used in parts of the application that require real-time updates, such as pushing notifications or WebSocket-based messages.
+* Used for: Event handling through RabbitMQ subscribers (`OrderRabbitMQSubscriber`, `InvoiceRabbitMQSubscriber`, `NotificationRabbitMQSubscriber`).
-* Why: Provides an efficient way to notify parts of the application that need to act based on state changes.
+* Why: Provides an efficient way to notify parts of the application about state changes and events.

 ## 5. Strategy Pattern

-* Used for: Implementing different querying strategies (e.g., different REST API response structures).
+* Used for: Implementing different authentication strategies in `AuthStrategiesInfrastructure` through `BaseAuthStrategy` and `JwtAuthStrategy`.
-* Why: Allows switching between different query response strategies without changing the core logic of the application.
+* Why: Allows switching between different authentication methods without changing the core logic.

 ## 6. Command Pattern

-* Used for: Handling complex workflows or commands like submitting a job to Redis or performing CRUD operations in a transactional manner.
+* Used for: Handling different tasks in `WorkerTaskHandler` through `GenericTask` implementation.
-* Why: Encapsulates requests as objects, allowing parameterization and decoupling of command execution from the client.
+* Why: Encapsulates requests as objects, allowing parameterization and decoupling of command execution.

 ## 7. Decorator Pattern

-* Used for: Enhancing the functionality of services and controllers dynamically.
+* Used for: Event publishing through `EventPublisherDecorator` and cache invalidation through `RedisCacheInvalidateDecorator`.
-* Why: Allows adding new behavior (e.g., logging, error handling) without modifying existing code, promoting a clean and extendable design.
+* Why: Allows adding new behavior (e.g., event publishing, cache management) without modifying existing code.

-## 8. Proxy Pattern
+## 8. Repository Pattern

-* Used for: Implementing caching and rate-limiting mechanisms in front of certain APIs.
+* Used for: Data access abstraction in various repository classes (`OrderRepository`, `InvoiceRepository`, etc.).
-* Why: Helps optimize system performance by controlling access to external services, ensuring that expensive operations are cached or rate-limited.

-## 9. Repository Pattern

-* Used for: Abstracting the data access layer to provide a more manageable and flexible way to interact with the database.
-* Why: Helps decouple database logic from business logic, making it easier to change or optimize data access strategies without impacting the rest of the application.
+* Why: Helps decouple database logic from business logic, making it easier to change or optimize data access strategies.

-## 10. Builder Pattern
+## 9. Builder Pattern

-* Used for: Constructing complex objects like invoices, user profiles, and report generation in a systematic way.
+* Used for: Building application components in `ServerBootstrapper` and building strategies in `AuthStrategiesInfrastructure`.
-* Why: Provides a flexible solution for constructing complex objects step by step, avoiding constructor overloading or complex factory methods.
+* Why: Provides a flexible solution for constructing complex objects step by step.

-## 11. Publisher-Subscriber Pattern
+## 10. Publisher-Subscriber Pattern

-* Used for: Domain events trigger integration events that are published to RabbitMQ.
+* Used for: Domain event handling through RabbitMQ infrastructure and various subscribers.
 * Why: Enables asynchronous communication between components through event publishing and handling.

 ---